the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/HTTP-Concepts/Connection-Management.md

 ## Short-lived connections
 A new TCP connection is established each time a client needs to send a request, and closed once the response is received by the client.

-This is a <u>one-request-per-session</u> model.
+Only one request/response pair can occur in a connection session.

  This is the first model used by HTTP in its infancy.

 This model held an innate **limitation** on performance:
 - Opening each TCP connection is a resource-and-time-consuming operation in that, several messages must be exchanged between the client and the server before a connection is established.